Data protection

 Value: e8cipp378mdscn9e17kajlfhv7121955734-5

-Purpose: This cookie saves your session ID.
+Purpose of use: This cookie stores your session ID.

-Expiry date: after the browser session has ended
+Expiry Date: after ending the browser session

 Name : User[user_cookie_rules]

-value: 1
+Value: 1

-Expiry date: after 10 years
+Expiry Date: after 10 years

-Name: _ga
+Surname: _ga

 Value: GA1.2.69759879.1589470706

-Note: The cookies listed here do not claim to be complete.
+Annotation: The cookies listed here do not claim to be complete.
 It is always possible that Sofortüberweisung also uses other cookies.

 How long and where is the data stored?